wearpants/instrument/doc/output.rst

 ======
 .. module:: instrument.output

-By default, metrics are printed to standard output.
+By default, metrics are :func:`printed <print_metric>` to standard output.
 You can provide your own metric recording funtion.
 It should take three arguments: ``count`` of items, ``elapsed`` time in seconds, and `name`, which can be None: